jjloomis/file-and-folder-management/connecting-in-ccl.md

-# Connecting to your class folder in a CCL
+# Connecting to your class folder in a Campus Computer Lab

 Campus Computer Lab (CCL) Macs do not have the Class_Folder icon on the Desktop.
 You’ll need to manually connect to your class folder.